 SUCCESSFUL SUSPECT STATEMENTS THROUGH EMPATHY-BASED INTERROGATION (EBI)

-Learn a new approach to suspect interrogation that seeks information as much as a confession.
-Learn how to corroborate your victim’s statement through your suspect’s own words.
+Be introduced to a new approach to suspect interrogation that seeks information as much as a confession.
 Understand how communicating empathy keeps your suspect talking and increases the opportunities for corroboration and confessions.

 DOCUMENTING CORROBORATING EVIDENCE